One unit of credit equals four semester hours.

 MTH 152 Calculus II

-MTH 162 Analysis for the Business
+MTH 162 Analysis for the Business and Social Sciences

 Applications of mathematics to the social sciences and business with a functions approach, applications of elementary functions, differential and integral calculus of the elementary functions, and applications of calculus.
 The course also contains topics selected from linear programming, mathematics of finance and mathematical modeling.
 Some sections require use of a graphics calculator.
 Students should have an algebra background at least equivalent to MTH 111 with a grade of C or better.
 A placement test is required.